rnbochsr/yr_of_the_jellyfish/README.md

 #### Results that worked
-`nmap` of all ports found 7 open ports.
+ * `nmap` of all ports found 7 open ports.
-`ftp` didn't connect in a useful manner.
+ * `ftp` didn't connect in a useful manner.
 It would connect but then I couldn't pass anything.
-`sftp` connected and was interactive!!
-Now try to use some password cracking for `robyn`, `admin`, & `anonymous`.
+ * `sftp` connected and was *interactive!!* Now try to use some password cracking for `robyn`, `admin`, & `anonymous`.

 #### Things that didn't work
 Website won't load.
 Initially couldn't get anything useful from `wget` or `curl` of website.
+Hashcat couldn't crack the MD5 from the `nmap` scan.